MetaMask/onchain-svg-nft-tickets/README.md

 ### Deploy and Test using a Testnet

-Once we have our app working locally, we will talk about how to change our config and environment variables to deploy to a testnet; this will require having either MATIC on Polygon's Mumbai testnet or GoerliETH on Ethereum's Goerli Testnet.
-The links above should help you drip 💧 that test ETH to your wallet.
+Once we have our app working locally, we will talk about how to change our config and environment variables to deploy to a testnet; this will require having either LineaETH on Linea Testnet, MATIC on Polygon's Mumbai testnet or GoerliETH on Ethereum's Goerli Testnet.
+The [Linea or other faucet links above](#prerequisites) should help you drip 💧 that test ETH to your wallet.

 We suggest having about 0.1 testnet ETH or MATIC to deploy and test your application.
 In theory, you will not need all that, but that's how much one person can quickly get in one day for a workshop.
-If needed [Eric Bishard](https://twitter.com/httpjunkie) can send you some if you DM me.
+If needed [Eric Bishard](https://twitter.com/httpjunkie) can send you some 😂, he always got that 💧.

-If you plan on deploying to a testnet, visit the ChainList site for [Mumbai](https://chainlist.org/chain/80001) and [Goerli](https://chainlist.org/chain/5) and click "connect wallet" to ensure you have those networks setup in MetaMask
+If you plan on deploying to a testnet, visit the ChainList site for [Linea](https://chainlist.org/chain/59140), [Mumbai](https://chainlist.org/chain/80001) and [Goerli](https://chainlist.org/chain/5) and click "connect wallet" to ensure you have those networks setup in MetaMask

 ## Getting Started 🎯